rmcharg/Trading-Platform-Sim/README.md

 - Current value of each stock in the users portfolio.
 - Current value and trend of key stock market indexes.
 - Graphs of any stocks performance over a chosen period of time.
+Each user starts with $10,000 cash to invest in the market, as the user stock holdings change value, the total value of their portfolio will change as well.
+This simulated buying and selling of stocks allows for the user to practice 'investing' without risking any real cash.

+## Future Changes
+- Real time graphing of stock performance in an individual day.
+- Additional information to be added to stock tracker page (open, high, low, mktcap, 52wk high etc.).
+- Additional plotting choices e.g candlestick charts as well as plotting stock volume.

 ## Demo